Asare12/DevOps-Bootcamp/README.md

 There are two ways you can use chmod and you will see both used.
 One is shorter and one is more descriptive.

+The privileges are summed up and depicted by one number.
+Therefore, the possibilities are:

+- 7 – for read, write, and execute permission
+- 6 – for read and write privileges
+- 5 – for read and execute privileges
+- 4 – for read privileges

 [Reference](https://phoenixnap.com/kb/linux-file-permissions)

 ## Environment Variables